To manage a course’s reading list, you must have one of the following roles:

 - Assignee - The user assigned to manage this reading list.
 (This column is only useful in the Assigned to Others tab.)

-- Owner/s - The reading list's owners; ownership is relevant only to Leganto customers (see Configuring Reading List Ownership)
+- Owner/s - The reading list's owners; ownership is relevant only to Leganto customers (see Configuring Reading List Ownership).
+If there are multiple owners, Multiple appears.

-- Due Back Date - The default due back date for th citations on the reading list.
+- Due Back Date - The default due back date for the citations on the reading list.
 This value is inherited from the course.

 - Alerts - A checkmark appears if there is at least one alert about the reading list